stac-utils/stac-fields/README.md

 # stac-fields

-A minimal STAC library that contains a list of STAC fields with some metadata (title, unit, prefix) and helper functions.
+A minimal STAC library that contains a list of STAC fields with some metadata (title, unit, prefix) and helper functions for styling as HTML.

 Version: **1.2.0**